Twitter Updates

 Bellini & Mimosa

-belliniAfter a New Years Eve party and all the drinking and champagne, the following morning can be a little rough.
+After a New Years Eve party and all the drinking and champagne, the following morning can be a little rough.
 Even if it was a quiet, stay at home night, you should at least bring in the new year with a drink and a toast.
-For both reasons, the post party and New Years day toast, champagne or sparkling wine is the way to go.
-The left over champagne can be used to make a Mimosa or a Bellini.
+For both reasons, the post-party and New Year’s day toast, champagne or sparkling wine is the way to go.
+The leftover champagne can be used to make a Mimosa or a Bellini.
 Both are an excellent way to start a new year.

 The Mimosa is a classic morning drink made with sparkling wine or champagne.
-Those left over bottles can be used for breakfast or brunch cocktails.
-It's OK to drink in the morning on New Years day, it is a celebration of a new beginning and any new start should be toasted.
+Those leftover bottles can be used for breakfast or brunch cocktails.
+It’s OK to drink in the morning on New Year’s day, it is a celebration of a new beginning and any new start should be toasted.

-Many people make a Mimosa will just orange juice and sparkling wine, however, this is originally called a Buck's Fizz created by Mr. McGarry at Buck's Club in London, England in 1920.
+Many people make a Mimosa will just orange juice and sparkling wine, however, this is originally called Buck’s Fizz created by Mr. McGarry at Buck’s Club in London, England in 1920.
 This is a great drink, but by adding a little Cointreau or triple sec, your drink will taste that much better.
 Why skimp on the first day of the year?

 Mimosa